mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 Among NSControl's subclass, NSMenuItem and NSButton supports key equivalent, which can be implemented in programmatic way or by changing xib object property.

-## 1. Combination of Key Equivalent
+## 1. Composition of Key Equivalent

-Normally two parts, some(or no) modifier keys and one normal key.
+Normally, key equivalent is composite of two parts: some(or no) modifier keys and one normal key.

 There are 4 possible modifier keys: